01 of 02

 How to Measure and Sew Quilt Borders With Corner Squares

-Learn how to make quilt borders with corner squares, a fast and easy way to add a little extra interest to your quilt.
+A fast and easy way to add a little extra interest to your quilt is to make borders with corner squares.
 The corners can be cut from plain squares of fabric for a simpler look or can be made from patchwork or appliqué quilt blocks.

 The quilt block used in the example is a small version of the Arrow Crown design.